hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `service_endpoints` - (Optional) The list of Service endpoints to associate with the subnet.
 Possible values include: `Microsoft.AzureActiveDirectory`, `Microsoft.AzureCosmosDB`, `Microsoft.ContainerRegistry`, `Microsoft.EventHub`, `Microsoft.KeyVault`, `Microsoft.ServiceBus`, `Microsoft.Sql`, `Microsoft.Storage`, `Microsoft.Storage.Global` and `Microsoft.Web`.

--> **NOTE:** In order to use `Microsoft.Storage.Global` service endpoing (it allows access to virtual networks in other regions), you must enable `AllowGlobalTagsForStorage` feature in your subscription.
-Presently, enabling access to virtual networks in other regions is preview future [access to virtual networks in other regions](https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-cli#enabling-access-to-virtual-networks-in-other-regions-preview).
+-> **NOTE:** In order to use `Microsoft.Storage.Global` service endpoint (which allows access to virtual networks in other regions), you must enable the `AllowGlobalTagsForStorage` feature in your subscription.
+This is currently a preview feature, please see the [official documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-cli#enabling-access-to-virtual-networks-in-other-regions-preview) for more information.

 * `service_endpoint_policy_ids` - (Optional) The list of IDs of Service Endpoint Policies to associate with the subnet.